Authorities: 3 dead, trooper wounded in Maryland shooting

 SMITHSBURG, Md.
-(AP) — A man opened fire at a manufacturing business in rural western Maryland on Thursday, killing three people before the suspect and a state trooper were wounded in a shootout, authorities said.
+(AP) — An employee opened fire at a manufacturing business in rural western Maryland on Thursday, killing three coworkers before the suspect and a state trooper were wounded in a shootout, authorities said.

-The Washington County Sheriff’s Office said in a news release that three victims were found dead at Columbia Machine Inc. in Smithsburg and a fourth victim was critically injured.
-The suspect then fled in a vehicle and was tracked down by Maryland State Police, according to the news release.
+Washington County Sheriff Doug Mullendore said that three victims were found dead at Columbia Machine Inc. in Smithsburg and a fourth victim was critically injured.
+The sheriff said at a news conference that the victims and suspect were all employees at the facility.

-The suspect and a trooper were wounded in an exchange of gunfire, the sheriff’s office said.
-Both were being treated for their injuries.
+The suspect fled in a vehicle before authorities arrived at the scene and was tracked down by Maryland State Police, Mullendore said.
+The suspect and a trooper were wounded in an exchange of gunfire, according to the sheriff.

-Gov. Larry Hogan, who was briefed on the shooting, said that the man opened fire on troopers before at least one officer returned fire and wounded the suspect.
+Mullendore said the suspect was a 42-year-old man but declined to release his name while criminal charges were being prepared.

-“The suspect fired and shot the state trooper in the shoulder, who then returned fire and shot him,” Hogan told reporters.
+The sheriff identified those killed in the shooting as Mark Alan Frey, 50; Charles Edward Minnick Jr., 31; and Joshua Robert Wallace, 30.
+Mullendore said the wounded victim was Brandon Chase Michael, 42

 Family members of workers at the manufacturer were gathering at a fire station in downtown Smithsburg on Thursday evening, awaiting information on their loved ones.
 They declined to speak to a reporter.